soniaferreira-pires/FDSE_DB/README.md

 # FDSE_DB - Databases 2022
 **Python-SQL interface: Creating, populating, accessing/consulting/update database and visualize statistics.**

-### Authors: Cátia Teixeira, Maria Beatriz Gonçalves, Sónia Ferreira
+**- Authors: Cátia Teixeira, Maria Beatriz Gonçalves, Sónia Ferreira**

 ---

 <br>
 This project regards the design of a database for the races of Portugal (running races), using the tools of SQL and Python and it’s constituted by the following steps:

 <br>

 **1. Creation of the UML (uml.png file) and Relational Model (relational.txt):**
 Based on the fields provided on the excel file, a UML model of the database was